handrew335/odin-recipes/README.md

 A website about my favorite recipes

 In this project I'll be learning the HTML fundations.
-This is key for becoming a succesful web developer.
+This is key for becoming a successful web developer.